Contrastive Learning with Consistent Representations: Introduction

+We propose the integration of a novel \textit{consistency loss} to enforce \emph{DA consistency} within the representation space of the encoder.
+Unlike contrastive loss, which does not account for the type or strength of the data augmentations used \cite{chen2020simple, tian2020makes, he2020momentum}, our \emph{consistency loss} strategically guides encoder training to ensure alignment of the resultant feature space with the strength of the applied data augmentations.
+As demonstrated in nearest-neighbor retrieval tasks shown in Figure~\ref{fig:overview}(b), existing contrastive learning approaches like \cite{he2020momentum, chen2020improved, chen2021exploring} may cluster dissimilar views due to their agnostic to augmentation-induced data variance.
+However, the consistency enforced by {\method} ensures proximity in the feature space only for data with similar latent features, while distinctly separating variants of the data.
+Furthermore, our experimental studies affirm that maintaining \emph{DA consistency} is crucial for mitigating discrepancies among diverse data augmentations, thereby preventing potential performance degradation or even dimensional collapse in the feature space \cite{jing2021understanding,li2022understanding}.

-The proposed consistency loss is defined upon the optimal similarity between the latent-space representations of an input example and a transformed view, which is a function of the strength of the composite data augmentation.
-However, this optimal similarity is not known \emph{a prior}.
-To cope with this difficulty, we take a data-driven approach to train a black-box neural network that maps from the composition vector of each data augmentation to the desired similarity using bi-level optimization.
-Recognizing that the similarity monotonically decreases with the strength of augmentation, we define and impose a partial monotonicity constraint to the black-box neural network such that strictly stronger composition data augmentations correspond to a strictly smaller valued similarity.
+The proposed consistency loss hinges on determining the optimal similarity between the representations of an input example and its transformed view, a value contingent on the strength of the composite data augmentation.
+However, this optimal similarity is not known \emph{a priori}.
+To address this challenge, we adopt a data-driven approach, training a neural network to map from the composition vector of each data augmentation to the desired similarity.
+Recognizing the monotonic relationship between similarity and augmentation strength, we introduce and enforce a monotonicity constraint on the neural network.
+This constraint ensures that stronger composite data augmentations correspond to a strictly smaller valued similarity.